A polynomial bound on the number of minimal separators and potential maximal cliques in $P_6$-free graphs of bounded clique number: Introduction

 Intuitively, the space of all minimal separators of a graph $G$ reflects the space of all possible separations that can be used to solve some computational problem on $G$ via dynamic programming.
 A related notion of \emph{potential maximal clique} (not defined formally in this work) corresponds to all reasonable choices of a bag in a tree decomposition of $G$.

-Bouchitt\'{e} and Todinca~\cite{BouchitteT01} (with some results generalized by Fomin, Todinca, and Villanger~\cite{FominTV15}) showed that indeed these notions are useful to solve a wide family of graph problems.
+\cite{BouchitteT01} (with some results generalized by \cite{FominTV15}) showed that indeed these notions are useful to solve a wide family of graph problems.

 \begin{theorem}[\cite{BouchitteT01,BouchitteT02}] If $G$ is an $n$-vertex graph with $a$ minimal separators and $b$ potential maximal cliques, then $b \leq n(a^2 + a + 1)$ and $a \leq nb$.
-Furthermore, given a graph $G$, one can in time polynomial in the input and output the list of all its minimal separators and potential maximal cliques. \end{theorem}
+Furthermore, given a graph $G$, one can in time polynomial in the input and compute the list of all its minimal separators and potential maximal cliques. \end{theorem}

-\begin{theorem}[informal statement of~\cite{BouchitteT01,FominTV15}] A wide family of graph problems, including \textsc{Maximum Weight Independent Set} and \textsc{Feedback Vertex Set}, can be solved in time polynomial in the size of the input graph and the number of its potential maximal cliques. \end{theorem}
+\begin{theorem}[\cite{BouchitteT01,FominTV15}, informal statement] A wide family of graph problems, including \textsc{Maximum Weight Independent Set} and \textsc{Feedback Vertex Set}, can be solved in time polynomial in the size of the input graph and the number of its potential maximal cliques. \end{theorem}

 As a result, if for a graph class $\mathcal{G}$ one can prove a (purely graph-theoretical) polynomial bound on the number of minimal separators or potential maximal cliques in $\mathcal{G}$, then one can immediately obtain polynomial-time algorithms for a wide family of problems on $\mathcal{G}$.
 We call such a graph class \emph{tame}.
-Recently, a methodological study of which graph classes are tame was initiated~\cite{GartlandL23a,GartlandL23b,AbrishamiCDTTV22,MilanicP21,GajarskyJL0PRS22}.
+Recently, a methodological study of which graph classes are tame was initiated, see, e.g., the work of~\cite{GartlandL23a,GartlandL23b,AbrishamiCDTTV22,MilanicP21,GajarskyJL0PRS22}.

 We say that a graph $G$ is \emph{$H$-free} for a graph $H$ if no induced subgraph of $G$ is isomorphic to $H$.
 The \emph{clique number} of a graph $G$ is the maximum cardinality of a set pairwise adjacent vertices of $G$.
 For an integer $t$, by $P_t$ we denote the path on $t$ vertices (and $t-1$ edges).
 The main result of this note is a short proof that $P_6$-free graphs of bounded clique number have a polynomial number of minimal separators and potential maximal cliques.